 - Ethiopia: Agency for Refugee & Returnee Affairs; International Medical Corps.

-Lebanon: Lebanese American University (LAU); International Rescue Committee (IRC)
+- Lebanon: The Arab Institute for Women – Lebanese American University; International Rescue Committee (IRC)

 - Myanmar: Community Consultation Committee in Kachin State; Kachin Development Group